 Creating A Killer Self-service Platform

-Getting started with your company’s customer self-service platform is easy.
-Most of the costs are up front.
+Getting started with your company’s self-service customer support platform is easy.
+Most of the costs are upfront.

 Follow these basic steps:

 - Build a searchable online knowledge base